 Finding a job is your job

-In part one of this three part series, we explored that you need to be prepared.
-Part two is about the fact that finding a job is your job.
-Don't act like you don't have a job, because you do.
-You don't get a paycheck for it at the end of the month, but it is your full-time job.
+.
+Don’t act like you don’t have a job, because you do.
+You don’t get a paycheck for it at the end of the month, but it is your full-time job.

 An important part of finding your next job is to know yourself.
 Who are you?
 What do you love to do?
 Given your passions, what would be the perfect job?
 Spend a few days introspecting.
 Think deeply about who you are and what you want before you start looking, and then focus your search on the kinds of roles you want.
 For myself, I think of things like, “I want to be awesome and help other people be awesome,” and, “I love to lead tech teams, do tech work, and mentor, coach, and train people.”